The Board of Trustees of the Texas Medical Association approved the formation of a 50-Year Club in November 1984.

 In 1998, the 50-Year Club received the Young at Heart Award, presented by the Young Physician Section (YPS).
 Thanks to financial support from the 50-Year Club, the YPS was able to increase from one to three the number of scholarships awarded.

-The next 50-Year Club reception/dinner will be held in Fort Worth, TX during May 2014.
+The next 50-Year Club reception/dinner will be held in Dallas, TX during April 2016.
 More information will follow.

 Staff Contact: Gail Schatte at (800) 880-1300, ext.
 1600 or e-mail 50-Year Club.